mxxii/yet-another-typescript-package-template/README.md

 Dependabot is a part of GitHub now, it delivers security updates automatically and can be configured to create regular dependency updates.
 Among the list of package managers such as npm it also has Github Actions.
 [Documentation](https://docs.github.com/en/code-security/supply-chain-security/about-dependabot-version-updates).

 <https://github.com/dylang/npm-check> is a handy tool when you need to manage deps manually.
 It is meant to be installed globally though, so it's only mentioned here.

+<https://marketplace.visualstudio.com/items?itemName=idered.npm> Node Dependencies VScode extension can be extremely handy or annoying depending on how you look at it.

 ## Publishing